max0x7ba/zen-fan/README.md

 Minimalist Linux fan control designed to be simple and powerful.

 ## Design objectives
-Linux hardware monitoring `hwmon` exposes temperature measurements and fan controls as files in `sysfs`.
+Linux hardware monitoring [`hwmon`][2] exposes temperature measurements and fan controls as files in `sysfs`.
 An ideal fan control application would:

 1. Obtain temperature measurements by reading from the sensor files.
 2. Control fan speeds by writing into fan speed control files.